-We’ve lived in Slovenia now exactly 2 months!
+We’ve lived in Slovenia now for exactly 2 months!
 As I’ve said before, living here is really not that difficult.
-I have however found myself missing things that are very common in The United States but not so common in Slovenia.
-You can only imagine how happy I was to finally have some things that I’ve missed in a care package from my mom and mother in law.
-It was basically Christmas in our house on Wednesday, and I may have almost cried!
+I have, however, found myself missing things that are very common in The United States but not so common in Slovenia.
+You can only imagine how happy I was to finally have some things I’d missed in a care package from my mom and mother-in-law.
+It was Christmas in our house on Wednesday, and I may have almost cried!
 Ha

-Below is a list of common things in The United States that can’t really be found in Slovenia, unless you drive to an American military post in Italy (roughly about 1.5 hours away)
+Below is a list of everyday things in The United States that can’t really be found in Slovenia unless you drive to an American military post in Italy (roughly about 1.5 hours away)

 - Coffee creamer (This is the BIGGEST thing I’ve missed!)
-My mom and Terri both sent me a bottle, and I literally almost cried!
-Coffee in Slovenia is really really good however, you have to go in and get it.
+My mom and Terri sent me a bottle of creamer, and I almost cried!
+Coffee in Slovenia is delicious; however, you have to go in and get it.
 There’s no such thing as a drive-thru coffee shop, and the only Starbucks I’ve seen here was in the Paris airport!
-So if I want good coffee I have to drag the kids inside with me… hmm no thank you.
+So if I want good coffee, I have to drag the kids inside with me… hmm, no thank you.

-- Jelly Bellies, you really can’t find real Jelly Bellies in this country unless you go to the city center, and then you’re going to end up paying more than you should.
+- Jelly Bellies, you can’t find real Jelly Bellies in this country unless you go to the city center, and then you’re going to pay more than you should.

 - Cookie mix, I’ve yet to see Betty Crocker cookie mix in this country!
-They love to make everything from scratch which is GREAT, unless you’re me and can barely even cook cookies out of the bag!
-So when my mom sent me bags of chocolate chip cookie mix, I was Sooooo EXCITED!
-So much so I’ve not even cooked them because I’m waiting for something special haha
+They love to make everything from scratch, which is GREAT unless you’re me and can barely even cook cookies out of the bag!
+So when my mom sent me loads of chocolate chip cookie mix, I was Sooooo EXCITED!
+So much so that I’ve not even cooked them because I’m waiting for something special, haha

-- Goldfish I miss Goldfish, we have something here that looks like a “Goldfish cracker” but it tastes like cardboard
+- I miss Goldfish; we have something here that looks like a “Goldfish cracker,” but it tastes like cardboard.

-- Animal crackers, again they have something like this here, but it’s nothing like the crackers that come in the little red box with the handle.
+- Again, animal crackers have something like this here, but it’s nothing like the crackers that come in the little red box with the handle.

-- Salted butter, no such thing in this country.
+- Salted butter has no such thing in this country.
 Everything is unsalted.

 - Real American Bread!
 I miss sandwich bread!
-We have a bread called “American bread” ha but it’s just not the same as when you actually buy it in America.
-(This is me being really picky, and the bread here is just fine.
-I just often think of our bread back in the States ha)
+We have a bread called “American bread,” ha, but it’s just not the same as when you actually buy it in America.
+(This is me being picky, and the bread here is just fine.
+I just often think of our bread back in the States, ha)

 - Cupcakes…I’ve yet to see a cupcake in this country… I may just be missing this, but I’ve yet to see a cupcake in this country!